Michael Kelly Lawler: Post-bellum and later career

 After mustering out of the army in 1866, Lawler returned home and resumed his legal practice and farming near Shawneetown, Illinois.

 He died in the summer of 1882 and is buried in the Lawler Family Cemetery near Equality, Illinois, at the rear of the Old Slave House property.

 A memorial to Michael K. Lawler stands in Equality, Illinois.
-He also was honored with a marble bust in Vicksburg National Military Park in Vicksburg, Mississippi.
+He was also honored with a marble bust in Vicksburg National Military Park in Vicksburg, Mississippi.